atakanersoy/WRO2025_FE_ANTi/schemes/README.md

 - Micro USB is used for programming, separate from the USB-C charging port.

 ## Design Considerations
-- **Compactness**: Pertinax boards were chosen over traditional PCBs to reduce size and weight.
+- **Compactness**: Pertinax boards were selected for their ease of manual production, avoiding external PCB fabrication time and cost.
 - **Reliability**: Hand-soldered connections ensure robust electrical performance.
 - **Power Efficiency**: The 1000mAh battery was selected for extended trial time, exceeding the 3-minute competition round.